weaming/s/README.md

     Usage: s [options] ROOT
     The ROOT is the directory to be serve.

-      -a	Whether need authorization. (default true)
+      -a	Whether need authorization.
       -l string
             Listen [host]:port, default bind to 0.0.0.0 (default ":8000")
       -n int
-            The maximum number of photos in each page. (default 20) -p string
+            The maximum number of files in each page. (default 20) -p string
-            Basic authentication password (default "admin")
+            Basic authorization password (default "admin")
       -u string
-            Basic authentication username (default "admin")
+            Basic authorization username (default "admin")